Get

 Height: 17–19 inches

 The American Staffordshire Terrier appears in numerous colors, including several brindle varieties.
-Derived from the smaller Staffordshire Terrier, the AmStaff’s history begins with the Bulldogs and Bull-Terrier mixes that were popular for blood sports in the 1800s.
+Sharing common ancestry with the Staffordshire Bull Terrier and other bull and terrier-type dogs, the AmStaff’s history begins with these mixes that were popular for blood sports in the 1800s.

 The American Staffordshire Terrier is smart, energetic, strong, and an excellent pet for those with time for them.
 The highly trainable dogs deserve abundant attention, socialization, and enrichment to thrive.
 While they love people, they may not always be the best with other dogs.